Paychecks, Playdates and the Never-Ending Pile of Laundry

 Coffee cups in hand, sip, laugh, repeat.
 We shared an unspoken bond of juggling survival.
 Behind every chaotic moment was a story of forgotten homework, discovering a late notice from a bill that was under the stack of unopened mail, or just the daily tightrope walks between work and home

-Mo, who seems to have mastered the art of juggling, reminded us that it is important to be 100% present when at both home and work.
+I have managed to master the art of juggling.
+It is so important to be 100% present, both at home and at work.
 You can’t split the difference.
-“Forgiving yourself and positive self-talk aren’t just buzzwords; they are survival skills.
+It's important to learn to forgive yourself.
+Positive self-talk isn't just a buzzword; it is part of your survival tool kit.
 Sometimes you just have to stop, take a deep breath, and give yourself a pep talk in the car.
-Nobody gets it perfect all the time; we’re all just doing our best, one day, one minute and sometimes, one micro-second at a time.”
+Nobody gets it perfect all the time.
+I learned I'm not alone and we’re all just doing our best, one day, one minute and sometimes, one micro-second at a time.

-Syi agreed.
-Self-talk is also her way of giving herself pep talks.
-With so much on her plate, it’s important to set boundaries at home and at work.
-When she is feeling stressed or overwhelmed, she has learned that it’s okay to admit to needing a minute, even if it means hiding in the bathroom for a quick breather.
+I agree with Jasmine, self-talk is my pep talk.
+I have so much on my plate that it is important for me to set boundaries at home and at work.
+When I'm feeling stressed or overwhelmed, I have learned that it's okay to admit that I need to stop and take a minute.
+Even if it means hiding in the bathroom for a quick breather.

 Without saying a word, we looked at each other, grinned and yes, sip, laugh, repeat.
 Our silent acknowledgement was confirmation that at some point, we had each sought refuge in the bathroom, the car or even a closet at one time or another.
 Honestly, someone should invent a sign that reads, “Mom’s Panic Room” to hang outside whichever spot is serving as a temporary escape.